Farukh-Nizamani/Power-BI-Projects/README.md

 and this README.md is a detailed documentation of them

-I explain my Power-BI-Reports in the order:
+I document my Power-BI-Reports in the order:

 -- About the Report